MeadCo/ScriptX.Print.Client/docs-src/readme.md

 | MeadCo.ScriptX.Print.UI.PageSetup(function (bAccepted) {} ) | |
 | MeadCo.ScriptX.Print.UI.PrinterSettings(function (bAccepted) {} ) | |

+This is discussed in more detail in the [Dialogs with ScriptX.Services](https://www.meadroid.com/Developers/KnowledgeBank/Articles/Dialogs) article.
 An exemplar implemenation of UI is [provided](../src/jQuery-MeadCo.ScriptX.Print.UI.js) (implemented assuming Bootstrap and jQuery)

 See also: